Alyssa-ckt/AI-Market-Research-Assistant/README.md

 **"Invalid API key" or authentication errors**
 - Make sure you copied the entire API key correctly
-- Check that your API key is active in the Groq console
+- Check that your API key is active in the OpenAI console

 **"No Wikipedia articles found"**
 - Try being more specific with your industry name